fayimora/asset-aggregator/README.md

 ### Running in isolation
 Love containers?
 Don't want to install dependencies on your computer?
 Docker has you covered.

-First, you build the container by running the following commands in the rot folder of the project.
+First, you build the container by running the following commands in the root folder of the project.

 - `docker build -t fayimora/asset-aggregator .` (~81mb download on first run)
 - `docker run fayimora/asset-aggregator`